-- 6.8 The forecast position for rental income from dwellings at Period 5 is £14k lower than budget a rent gain of £67k is a result of the Right to Buy Sales being 14 less than the budgeted amount of 30 in 2022/23, resulting in a higher number of dwellings on 1st April 2023 resulting in a higher rental yield.
+- 6.11 The forecast position for rental income from dwellings at Period 6 is £17k lower than budget a rent gain of £67k is a result of the Right to Buy Sales being 14 less than the budgeted amount of 30 in 2022/23, resulting in a higher number of dwellings on 1st April 2023 resulting in a higher rental yield.
 RTB sales were budgeted at 30 the current forecast is 20 which results in a rent gain of £24k being the part year effect from RTB sales.
-The reduction is in part from the current economic climate and the increased costs in borrowing, however, this is reduced by a shortfall of £105k due to lost income from a higher void rate.
-The number of sales and void rates are areas that will be closely monitored during the course of the year. - 6.9 There are pressures of £41k as a result of income from service charges being lower than budget. - 6.10 The forecast position for Period 5 is a reduction in expenditure of £44k this is as a result of the contribution to the Bad Debts provision being lower than budget owing to higher collection on arrears (Period 4 £50k).
-There are other minor adverse variances of £6k. - 6.11 The Council made provision for a 4% pay award in 2023-24 the Pay award will exceed the budget as the offer by the employers already exceeds the pay inflation allowed.
-The forecast outturn will be updated following the conclusion of the national pay negotiations and any additional pressures up to £176k would initially be funded from the contingency budget. - 6.12 There could be further pressures to the two Neighbourhood Accounts as the HRA holds a depreciation charge that recognises the cost of managing and maintaining the Council stock at the current level.
+The reduction is in part from the current economic climate and the increased costs in borrowing, however, this is reduced by a shortfall of £108k due to lost income from a higher void rate.
+The number of sales and void rates are areas that will be closely monitored during the course of the year. - 6.12 There are pressures of £41k as a result of income from service charges being lower than budget. - 6.13 The forecast position for Period 6 is a reduction in expenditure of £26k (Period 5 £44k).

+- 6.14 There are pressures in Repairs and Maintenance of £218k, which relates to the higher cost for materials (£206k) and an overspend on salaries due to agency costs (£187k).
+These are partly offset by savings on subcontractor costs (£39k), equipment costs (£40k) and cyclical maintenance costs (£117k).
+There were also minor adverse variances of £21k. - 6.15 There are savings of £122k in General Management and £24k in Special Services which mainly relate to salary savings (£130k) due to vacant posts.
+There were further minor favourable variances of £16k. - 6.16 There are savings within 'Other' which relates to the bad debt provision being £98k less than budgeted owing to higher collection on arrears (Period 5 £50k). - 6.17 The Council made provision for a 4% pay award in 2023-24 the Pay award will exceed the budget as the offer by the employers already exceeds the pay inflation allowed.
+The forecast outturn will be updated following the conclusion of the national pay negotiations and any additional pressures up to £176k would initially be funded from the contingency budget. - 6.18 There could be further pressures to the two Neighbourhood Accounts as the HRA holds a depreciation charge that recognises the cost of managing and maintaining the Council stock at the current level.
 This funding represents a revenue cost to the HRA that is then used to support the capital programme to deliver the required enhancements to the stock to keep it fit for purpose.
 The revenue contribution to capital expenditure as a minimum must equal the depreciation charge and the value of the housing stock has increased resulting in a higher Revenue Contribution to Capital, the actual valuations will be confirmed as part of the final accounts process.
 These pressures would be mitigated by utilising the attributable debt from Right to Buy Sales.